 The Center for Internet Security (CIS) has developed a prioritized list of cybersecurity actions, called the CIS 20, designed to maximize security while minimizing costs.
 They estimate that the top five controls prevent about 85% of cyberattacks—the digital equivalent of hand-washing.

 At Reciprocity, we understand that these are uncertain times, and we are here to help your organization meet its priorities.
 As your business adjusts in response to Coronavirus, we can assist with the transition to a digitally-distributed workforce, and guide you through the considerations integral to maintaining information security risk and compliance.

-To help you build on your current program, or to help get you started on your journey, please contact us at 877-440-7971 or [email protected].
+To help you build on your current program, or to help get you started on your journey, please contact us at [email protected].
 As always, our team of information security risk and compliance experts are standing by to help you tailor your organizational risk management program to your specific needs.